Colin Furze: Biography

 Furze has said that he attended Malcolm Sargent Primary School as a child until he entered secondary school.
-By then he had already begun making underground dens and a few tree houses.
-He became a plumber after leaving school at 16, which allowed him to focus working on tools, gadgets and engineering.
-Shortly after the death of his father, he discovered the video-sharing website YouTube on which he shared his inventions beginning with his wall of death ramp in 2007.
+By then, he had already begun making underground dens and a few tree houses.
+He became a plumber after leaving school at 16, which allowed him to focus on creating tools, gadgets, and other engineering inventions.
+Shortly after the death of his father, he discovered the video-sharing website YouTube, on which he shared his inventions beginning with his wall of death ramp in 2007.